 Newport’s book hits on the distraction topic from many interesting angles, exploring the value of solitude, analyzing Henry David Thoreau, offering more concrete tips (like a self-help book), emphasizing virtuous hobbies and human-to-human conversation (over texting), and so on.
-Because Newport is a computer scientist, he’s not a Luddite who dismisses technology (he has an old iPhone he carries around in his bag).
+Newport is a computer scientist, not a Luddite who dismisses technology (he has an old iPhone he carries around in his bag).
 Rather than encouraging people to abandon smartphones, Newport encourages people to develop their own philosophy about how they’ll intentionally use technology to support their goals.

 I started to think about my use of Reddit.
-I’d developed a habit during my evening moments of decompression, where at about 8 or 9pm, when I was mentally exhausted for the day, I’d lay down on my bed and decide to “retire.”
-This meant cracking open my laptop, setting it on my chest as I was laying horizontally in bed, and often scanning through feeds on Reddit and other sites.
+I’d developed a habit during my evening moments of decompression.
+At about 8 or 9pm, when I was mentally exhausted for the day, I’d lay down on my bed and decide to “retire.”
+This meant opening my laptop, setting it on my chest as I was lying horizontally in bed, and often scanning through feeds on Reddit and other sites.

-Of course, I’d first start glancing through the /r/technicalwriting subreddit, which seems to cycle through the same newbie questions every few months (but were sometimes entertaining to see).
+Because I’m a technical writer, I’d first start glancing through the /r/technicalwriting subreddit, which seemed to cycle through the same tech-writer newbie questions every few months (but were sometimes entertaining to see).
 Inevitably, I’d gravitate to the /r/popular subreddit, and then to my favorite subreddit: /r/publicfreakout.
-I’ve wasted many hours of my life watching videos of people freaking out in public.
-I’m not sure why; they pull me in through their shock value and absurdity.
-Public freakouts highlight negativity in entertaining, novel ways, so it’s the perfect recipe for engagement (as I’ll explain later).
-But it was also the opposite of “intentional” technology use — rather than defining my own path through the internet, in my decompression times I let myself be pulled this way and that.
+I’d wasted many hours of my life watching videos of people freaking out in public.
+I wasn’t sure why I watched the videos.
+They pulled me in through their shock value and absurdity.
+Public freakouts highlight negativity in entertaining, novel ways.
+But it was also the opposite of “intentional” technology use—rather than defining my own path through the internet, during times of decompression, I let myself be pulled this way and that.

-But this type of information consumption (scanning feeds, jumping from link to link) became a pattern on other sites as well — news sites such as nytimes.com, or Google News, Feedly, Slack, ESPN, and more.
-The pattern is the same: scan down the page until a headline jumps at you, read a bit to get the gist of the article, then return to the feed and keep skimming and scanning.
+But this type of information consumption (scanning feeds, jumping from link to link) became a pattern on other sites as well.
+The pattern was the same: scan down the page until a headline jumps at you, read a bit to get the gist of the article, then return to the feed and keep skimming and scanning.

 The fragmentation of my focus affected my work productivity as well.
-A recent project at work (documenting a new API) seemed to take me several weeks longer than I anticipated.
+Documenting a new API seemed to take me several weeks longer than I anticipated.
 Each day I felt like I was doing a lot, but I just wasn’t making progress.
 I didn’t seem to have the ability to shut off the noise of the world and focus on the task at hand.
-Whenever I’d start work, my brain would say, let’s check our email.
-I need to find a better Spotify album.
-Which teams are playing tonight on TV?
+Whenever I started work, my brain would say, Let’s check email.
+Find a good Spotify album.
+Let’s see which teams are playing tonight on TV.
 Are there any discounted computers on Craigslist?
 Let me do something else.
 Anything but focus deeply and immersively in this project.
 I’d developed a rabbit brain.

-When I would respond to chats, emails, news, and interact in meetings throughout the day, these little activities filled the time while not allowing me to make much actual progress in the documentation.
-They would trick me into thinking I was accomplishing something without truly accomplishing anything.
+In the process of responding to chats, emails, news, and attending meetings, I filled time without making much progress on the documentation.
+They would trick me into thinking I was completing something without actually accomplishing anything.